Do You Remember When We Were Storm Chasers?

 On the nights when the air was viscous and alive and dark clouds rolled over what we once thought were mountains and now know to be hills,

-her eyes held sparks as she asked if I wanted to go for a drive.
+your eyes held sparks as you asked if I wanted to go for a drive.

-How could she be so brave while I sat next to her, fingers crossed in prayer that the rubber wheels holding our matchbox of a car to the ground would be enough?
+How could you be so brave while I sat next to you, fingers crossed in prayer that the rubber wheels holding our matchbox of a car to the ground would be enough?

 Oil on Canvas